ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 1. General.

-This Bureau studies all problems peculiar to the employment of women and minors in industry and recommends regulations regard- ing their employment.
+This Bureau studies all problems peculiar to the employment of women and minors in industry and recommends regulations regarding their employment.

-While the Bureau is itself primarily an advisory rather than an ad- ministrative agency, the peculiar nature of its work will call for a comprehensive organization to be composed of specialists in their various fields.
-Both advisory and administrative agencies of the Bureau will work in constant, though informal, contact with all other agencies of the War Labor Administration, particularly the employ- ment service and the Requirements and Statistics Bureau.
+While the Bureau is itself primarily an advisory rather than an administrative agency, the peculiar nature of its work will call for a comprehensive organization to be composed of specialists in their various fields.
+Both advisory and administrative agencies of the Bureau will work in constant, though informal, contact with all other agencies of the War Labor Administration, particularly the employment service and the Requirements and Statistics Bureau.

 ## 2. Advisory agencies.